Kod3c/FiveCrowns/docs/design-guide.md

-# Five Crowns Mobile - Design Guide
+# Wandering Wilds Mobile - Design Guide

 ## Design Philosophy
-Create an intuitive, visually appealing mobile card game experience that feels modern and accessible while maintaining the classic Five Crowns gameplay.
+Create an intuitive, visually appealing mobile card game experience that feels modern and accessible while maintaining the classic Wandering Wilds gameplay.
 The design should prioritize clarity, ease of use, and seamless multiplayer interaction.

 ---